TRAC Seminar Series

 Passcode: 175279

-The Tuberculosis Research Advancement Center (TRAC) Visiting Faculty Seminar will be held on Wednesday, January 9th from 12:00 – 1:00 PM ET in CRB-2, 1M.13 or via Zoom.
+The Tuberculosis Research Advancement Center (TRAC) Visiting Faculty Seminar will be held on Wednesday, April 9th from 12:00 – 1:00 PM ET in CRB-2, 1M.13 or via Zoom.
 Add to Calendar.

 “Lung-specific mechanisms of TB progression”

-Igor Kramnik, M.D, PhD
+Igor Kramnik, MD, PhD

-Associate Professor of Medicine and Microbiology, Boston University School of Medicine,
+Associate Professor of Medicine and Microbiology, Boston University School of Medicine

 Investigator, National Emerging Infectious Diseases Laboratories, Boston, MA